millerchase/employee-tracker/README.md

 ## Usage

 After cloning navigate to the application's file inside the command line and run the command `npm i` to acquire the required modules.
+Add your own .env file with your personal MySQL data.
 Then the application can be ran using the command `npm start` and simply follow the prompts!

 [Untitled_ Jul 28, 2022 10_13 PM.webm](https://user-images.githubusercontent.com/99565080/181675813-9ac30cec-1c21-4625-a16c-5ce9a158f3bd.webm)